 An Aurora bail bondsman is available to answer your call 24 hours a day, 7 days a week.
 Any jail time.
-We are here to provide help and our services to you when you need an Aurora bail bond.
-Call us to get free advice when a loved one is arrested in the Aurora area, or contact us with any questions
+We are here to provide help and our services to you when you need Aurora bail bonds.
+Call us to get free advice when a loved one is arrested in the Aurora area.
+Feel free to contact us with any questions

 Helpful Information: How Aurora Bail Bonds Work:

 Important information for the City of Aurora bail bonds:

-- Per bond, the jail collects a $50 fee
+- The jail collects a $10 fee per bond.

 - Our Aurora bail bondsman can complete the bail transaction through email, faxes, credit cards (electronically), or we can meet you at the jail.

 Court System Information

-The Aurora City Police Chief, currently Chief Nick Metz, maintains the City Detention Center in Aurora Colorado.
-Unlike other jails Aurora’s detention facility, it is only a temporary housing facility that will hold a defendant for a maximum of 72 hours.
+The Aurora City Police Chief maintains the City Detention Center in Aurora, Colorado.
+Unlike other jails, Aurora’s detention facility is only a temporary housing facility.
+They hold a defendant for a maximum of 72 hours.
 If the defendant has not posted bail or resolved their case in front of the Municipal Court within 72 hours, then they will be transported to Adams or Arapahoe County jail.
-The Aurora Marshall’s Office is responsible for transporting inmates to municipal court or county jails and courts.
-The City of Aurora has been growing steadily since the 1970’s and the volume of cases heard in its court has grown to make it one of the busiest courts in all of Colorado.
+The Aurora Marshall is responsible for transporting inmates to municipal or county jails and courts.
+The City of Aurora has been growing steadily since the 1970s.
+The volume of cases the court hears has grown to make it one of the busiest courts in all of Colorado.
 Call one of our agents for bail bonds in Aurora, CO to get out of jail fast!